CGUltimateno/algotask2023/README.md

 ## Comparison and Efficiency

 The binary search algorithm is more efficient than the merge and sort algorithm, because it has a lower time complexity of O(log m + log n) compared to O(m + n).
 The binary search algorithm avoids the expensive operation of merging the two arrays, but instead relies on binary search to locate the kth element.
 In terms of space complexity, both algorithms require O(m + n) extra space to merge the arrays in the merge and sort algorithm, and O(1) extra space for the binary search algorithm, since it doesn't require any additional memory.

-Overall, the binary search algorithm is a more efficient solution for finding the kth element in two sorted arrays.
+Overall, the binary search algorithm is a more efficient solution for finding the kth element in two sorted arrays